 17. Havana Rabbit

-The Havana Rabbit is a small pet that only gets about 6 pounds.
-While he isn’t from Cuba, some people think he looks like something that comes from the country, namely, cigars.
+The Havana Rabbit is a small pet that only weighs about 6 pounds when fully grown.
+While he isn’t from Cuba, some people think he looks like something that comes from the country: namely, cigars.
 This little guy is a sweetheart.
 He’s friendly, which will make him an excellent choice for older children for a first pet.
 He’s also an easygoing bunny that will enjoy the love you give him.

 18. Bombay Cat